JohnAustinDev/xulsword/ReadMe.md

 - Integrated audio.
 Allows you to listen to the Bible and read along.
   Export audio for other uses, such as mp3 players.
 - Secure texts.
 Texts can be encrypted to prevent tampering.
-- Built using the most popular Open Source technologies available as of 2023, to make xulsword freely available for years to come.
+- Built using the most popular Open Source technologies as of 2023, to make xulsword freely available for years to come.

 ---

 # Build Instructions

-A working build has two parts: a Node.js project and a native libxulsword C++ library as a Node.js addon.
-First download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in the `xulsword/archive` directory (boost doesn't support scripted downloads).
+The build has two parts: a Node.js project and a native libxulsword C++ library.

 **IMPORTANT**: Each time you open a shell to build xulsword, set its environment variables by running `source ./setenv`, otherwise builds will fail.

-**Node.js Project**: Install nvm on Linux, Windows or Mac and use yarn to build the Node.js project.
-After the libxulsword C++ library has been built or otherwise placed in the Cpp/lib directory (see below) install it with `yarn installLXS`.
-Then start xulsword with `yarn start`.
+1. Install nvm on Linux, Windows or Mac.
+2. Use nvm to select Node version 16.14.0
+3. Run `source ./setenv` to set environment variables.
+4. Download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in the `xulsword/archive` directory (boost doesn't support scripted downloads).

-**Libxulsword C++ Addon**: Install VirtualBox and Vagrant on Linux, Windows or Mac, and run `vagrant up`.
+5. Install VirtualBox and Vagrant, and run `vagrant up`.
 The Node.js native addon's shared library for each operating system will eventually appear in the appropriate xulsword/Cpp/lib directory.
-The shared library for your particular operating system should then be installed with `yarn installLXS`.
+Install the shared library for your particular operating system by running `yarn installLXS`.
+6. Run `yarn` to install all dependencies for the the Node.js project.
+7. Start xulsword with `yarn start`.

-When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and committed to git.
-See the libxulsword Readme.
+**NOTE:** When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and the addon then committed to git.
+See libxulsword ReadMe.

 ---

 # Packaging Instructions

-Once the project has been built (see above) packaged applications for each operating system are built with:
+Packaged applications for each operating system are created with:

     yarn package-linux
     yarn package-32win